1. STATEMENT OF CONTEXT AND PURPOSE

 - for any other purposes that would be reasonably expected.

-The School may use personal information collected about prospective employees, employees and contractors in accordance with the Australian Privacy Principles including for the following purposes:
+The School may use personal information collected about prospective families, employees and contractors in accordance with the Australian Privacy Principles including for the following purposes:

 - to assess whether an individual is suitable for employment or work, including child-connected work;